 - "Porky's Railroad" (1937) centered around Porky's train, "Ol' Toots" being decommissioned in favor of the new streamlined train the Silverfish.
 After the engineer of the Silverfish talks smack about Porky's train, Porky challenges him to a race.

 - Is the focus of a two-part Regular Show episode.
 The railroad leads to Hell, reviving several antagonists.

 - The controversial concept of Eminent Domain embodies this trope.
 For example, Kelo v.
-City of New London established the very scary precedent that it's legal for the government to use eminent domain to force people to sell their properties to land developers, as long as the government can make a case that the proposed development would significantly enrich the community.
-In at least one case, this has resulted in a company demolishing a block of historic houses, then changing its mind and not actually building anything there.
+City of New London (2005) established the very scary precedent that it's legal for the government to use eminent domain to force people to sell their properties to land developers, as long as the government can make a case that the proposed development would significantly enrich the community.

 - Regarding the Kelo decision, it might be well to note that it was particularly controversial because the land was being confiscated to give to another private owner, for commercial development, as opposed to using it to build public works like eminent domain is meant to be used.
 Worse, the developer was unable to finance the development, so the land remains vacant after the houses on it were demolished.

 - At least there is some good to come out of it: After the precedent was established, a number of states enacted legislation clarifying that eminent domain could only be used to build something with an obvious benefit to the public.

 - Pierre Trudeau evicted an entire town on the Gaspé Peninsula, bulldozed and burnt down the houses, in order to turn the land into a nature preserve.